frreri/loginpage-test/README.md

 ![Image](https://github.com/user-attachments/assets/5e7549ba-4da8-4f44-8616-cc91e8c8b22f)

-###### The HTML validates with no errors or warnings at validator.w3.org (there are some info messages regarding the traling slash /> on self closing tags that Prettier adds, but that is not an issue and the HTML is still valid.
-Even code exmamples at MDN web docs use prettier and the trailing slashes)
+###### The HTML validates with no errors or warnings at validator.w3.org (there are some info messages regarding the traling slash /> on self closing tags that Prettier adds that i found annoying, but i learned that it isn't a problem and just info in case they were used for the wrong reason.
+Even code exmamples at MDN web docs use the trailing slashes and Prettier as formatter)